 Will your pre-existing medical conditions be excluded?

-Having a complicated medical history or simply a non-life threatening chronic medical condition can often lead to exclusions or price surcharge when subscribing to an expat health insurance policy.
+Having a complicated medical history or simply a non-life threatening chronic medical condition can often lead to exclusions or price surcharge when subscribing to an expat insurance policy.
 In that case, the best expat medical insurance for you will be the one that best takes into account your medical history.
-Find out more in the article Buying expat health insurance when suffering from pre-existing conditions.
+Find out more in the article Buying expat medical insurance when suffering from pre-existing conditions.

 Cheap international health insurance: beware!